uxpin-merge/template-merge-typescript-ds/README.md

 - Run the uxpin-merge init command (for JS)
   `npx uxpin-merge init`

-- Add your webpack to uxpin.config.js file:
+- Add your webpack to the `webpackConfig` field in uxpin.config.js file:
 ```
 @@ -4,12 +4,12 @@ module.exports = {
        {